PointLLM: Empowering Large Language Models to Understand Point Clouds: Related Work

 \section{Related Work}

-\textbf{Multi-modal large language models.} Multi-modal Large Language Models (MLLMs) are designed to comprehend and interpret a wide range of information that extends beyond mere text-based data\cite{MLLM-survey}.
-They aim at having the capability to interpret diverse modalities, including but not limited to images\cite{Kosmos-1, LLaVA, MMGPT, MiniGPT-4, VisionLLM}, audio\cite{AudioGPT}, motion\cite{motionGPT}, etc. They can generate contextually relevant free-form text responses under zero-shot and few-shot scenarios.
-Broadly, the models can be classified into two categories.
+\textbf{Multi-modal large language models.} Multi-modal Large Language Models (MLLMs) are designed to comprehend and interpret a wide range of information that extends beyond mere text-based data\cite{MLLM-survey}, including but not limited to images\cite{Kosmos-1, LLaVA, MMGPT, MiniGPT-4, VisionLLM}, audio\cite{AudioGPT}, motion\cite{MotionGPT}, etc. Broadly, the models can be classified into two categories.
 The first category includes models that employ a large language model to interface with individual, modality-specific models or APIs \cite{VisualChatGPT, ViperGPT, VisualProgramming, AudioGPT, Gorilla}.
-This approach circumvents the need for additional model training but is heavily dependent on the availability and capabilities of pre-existing models or APIs.
+This approach circumvents the need for model training but is heavily dependent on the availability and capabilities of pre-existing models or APIs.
 The second category pertains to models that employ an end-to-end training strategy.
 There are two prominent paradigms within this category.
 The first involves training the model from scratch, similar to text-only LLMs, using large-scale multi-modal corpora and datasets \cite{Kosmos-1, Kosmos-2}.
-The second paradigm builds on pre-trained LLMs and unimodal encoders, thereby avoiding training from scratch \cite{Palm-E, BLIP-2, Flamingo, OpenFlamingo, LLaMA-Adapter, LLaMA-Adapterv2, LLaVA, MMGPT, MiniGPT-4, Otter, InstructBLIP, PanadaGPT, GPT4RoI}.
-This strategy typically involves a two-stage process: initial alignment of the unimodal encoder with the LLM's feature space, followed by instruction-based fine-tuning.

-In our work, we adhere to the alignment and tuning strategy, with the goal of constructing an MLLM capable of understanding 3D object point clouds.
+The second paradigm builds on pre-trained LLMs and unimodal encoders.\cite{Palm-E, BLIP-2, Flamingo, OpenFlamingo, LLaMA-Adapter, LLaMA-Adapterv2, LLaVA, MMGPT, MiniGPT-4, Otter, InstructBLIP, PanadaGPT, GPT4RoI}.
+This strategy typically involves a two-stage process: alignment of the unimodal encoder with the LLM's feature space, followed by instruction-based fine-tuning.
+In our work, we adhere to the alignment and tuning strategy to construct an MLLM capable of understanding 3D object point clouds.